A Decent Model

 Someone in the year 1917 that was thinking of holding on to this bit of their culture probably should have, even if they didn’t know exactly why the tradition existed.
 In that sense, I’m a Burkean as well.
 Chesterton is right when he says “when you can come back and tell me that you do see the use of it, I may allow you to destroy it.”
 Fences, laws, and social institutions exist for reasons.
 If the reasons are bad, the institution need not exist.
 If the reason is good, destroying the institution can lead to death.

 But they mix up some different ideas here.
-I’m as pro-antifragility as you can get, but I’m in no way a traditionalist.
+I’m as pro-antifragility as you can get, but I’m not a traditionalist.
 Tradition tells us what has worked in the past, not necessarily what will work in the future.
 When you don’t know why a tradition exists, you should defer to it.
+Chesterton spoke of social institutions (marriage, religion etc.) that are commonly misunderstood.
 But I think people take Chesterton’s ideas too far.
-Nassim Taleb’s views on GMO food is probably the most famous.
+Nassim Taleb’s views on GMO food is probably the most famous example.
 As he notes, the precautionary principle should be:

 …neither used naively to justify any act of caution, nor dismissed by those who wish to court risks for themselves or others.